Hasankanso/gui_automation/README.md

 # Example

+It is tested on Linux based system Ubuntu 20.4<br>
 the following sequence will open a terminal write "python --version" in it then press Enter.
 The process will be repeated 2 times (overall 3 times).

 ![alt text](https://github.com/Hasankanso/GUI_AUTOMATION/blob/c35f009fb1b3837db8c6446ecbac126553bf87b6/commands_gui.png?raw=true)